aws-samples/awsome-distributed-training/3.test_cases/14.bionemo/slurm/README.md

 * An FSx for Lustre filesystem mounted on `/fsx`.
 * `enroot` if you want to run the container example.

 We recommend that you setup a Slurm cluster using the templates in the architectures [directory](../../1.architectures).
+The following instruction describes how to run bionemo using conda environment or docker container.

 ```